ImmaLa/Public-Transportation-Usage-Analysis---Key-Insights---Recommendations/README.md

 This project analyzes passenger volume across major transit routes, transportation modes, and days of the week to understand travel behavior and support data-driven transportation planning.
 The goal is to identify dominant transport modes, demand patterns, and opportunities to optimize service delivery.
 Public Transportation Usage Analysis

-Analyzed passenger volumes across major routes, transport modes, and days of the week to identify demand patterns and optimization opportunities.

 Key Findings

 Buses dominate high-traffic commuter routes (e.g., North Station ↔ Airport, Central ↔ North Station)